RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 <br>How can someone go from being a humanitarian to devastated, and then thankfully, life-rafted?
 <br>What are Hollywood Fixers continuing to do over years, and what's the playbook?
 <br>Where do previous witnesses go?

-This GitHub seeks to point one into the direction of finding out.

 ## <b>An Open Letter in Support of Amber Heard - Over 300 Organizations and Experts